YoshioNishimoto/Some-Developments-with-OpenMolcas/doc/source/users.guide/programs/caspt2.rst

   couplings of the first computed root, etc.
   The program will then quickly compute the (Extended) Multistate energies.

-  .. xmldoc:: <KEYWORD MODULE="CASPT2" NAME="EFFE" APPEAR="Effective Hamiltonian couplings" KIND="CUSTOM" LEVEL="ADVANCED">
+  .. xmldoc:: <KEYWORD MODULE="CASPT2" NAME="EFFE" APPEAR="Effective Hamiltonian couplings" KIND="STRINGS" LEVEL="ADVANCED" REQUIRE="MULTISTATE">
               %%Keyword: EFFE <advanced>
               <HELP>
               This keyword requires the MULTistate or XMULtistate keyword.
 It is